What Is the CCSP? Your Guide to Becoming Certified in Cloud Security

 Written by Coursera Staff • Updated on

-This intermediate cloud credential is designed for cybersecurity professionals working in cloud environments.
+What does CCSP stand for?
+Explore this intermediate cloud credential for cybersecurity professionals working in cloud environments.

 The Certified Cloud Security Professional (CCSP) is a certification designed for those with some experience in information technology (IT) and security looking to advance their careers in cloud-based cybersecurity.
 Becoming a CCSP demonstrates to potential employers that you have the technical skills needed to secure valuable assets in the cloud.

-With more and more organizations moving their operations to cloud environments, security professionals with specialized cloud knowledge will be in demand, according to a 2021 Burning Glass Technologies report [1].
-Burning Glass Technologies has also rated cloud security as one of the fastest-growing skills in cybersecurity [2].
+With more and more organizations moving their operations to cloud environments, security professionals with specialized cloud knowledge will be in demand.
+In the Thales 2024 Cloud Security Study, 65 percent of respondents named cloud security as a top priority [1].

 How to get your CCSP certification

 Becoming a CCSP means meeting a set of requirements and passing a certification exam designed to test your knowledge of cloud security topics.
-Here’s a quick look at the CCSP exam:
+Take a quick look at the CCSP exam:

 CertificationCCSP